Supervised consumption services

 - build safer communities by reducing public substance use and discarded needles.

 562 people in Alberta died of drug overdoses involving fentanyl in 2017 (Alberta Q4 Quarterly Report 2017).
 Inner-city neighbourhoods, where a large proportion of people use drugs in unsafe conditions, have high rates of overdose deaths.

 The opioid crisis in Alberta a public health crisis and we're working with partners to reduce harms and deaths related to opioid use.

 Supervised consumption services, needle exhanges, naloxone and opioid dependency treatment help reduce HIV, Hepatitis C, bacterial infections and overdose death.
 These harm-reduction approaches are central to our work to support Albertans in crisis.

 As part of a provincial response to the opioid crisis, we've provided funding to Alberta Health Services and community coalitions to offer supervised consumption services at 6 approved locations in the province for the first time.

 Alberta Health Services received approval from Health Canada to offer supervised consumptions services in:

 - Calgary: Sheldon M. Chumir Health Centre

 - Edmonton: Royal Alexandra Hospital (in-patients only)

 ARCHES, a harm reduction agency in Lethbridge, received approval from Health Canada to provide supervised consumption services in a downtown building in Lethbridge.
-This location is expected to open in early 2018.
+This location opened Feb 28, 2018.